This 1,700 square foot permanent modular constructed classroom building may not be very big but is completely customized both inside and out.

 Villa Maria Academy, a private school for kindergarten through 8th grade, decided to expand to include a pre-school.

 The academy is situated on an historic, beautifully landscaped campus and the space available for this early education center was a tight area between two buildings.
 The school required that the expansion blend seamlessly with the existing buildings and that it be completed well before the start of the school year.
-Vanguard Modular finished the exterior in a faced stone veneer that mimics the finish of the existing buildings.
+BOXX Modular finished the exterior in a faced stone veneer that mimics the finish of the existing buildings.

 The roof is a mansard style with concealed gutters, finished in a colored shingle to match the school’s other buildings.
 The interiors of the classrooms are finished with painted drywall, gypsum board ceilings, and nylon loop carpet squares with vinyl block tiles in the entry way and communal utility area.